mwlon/pcodec/dtype_dispatch/README.md

 containers (e.g. sparse arrays).
 `dtype_dispatch` elegantly solves this with a single macro that generates two powerful macros for you to use.
-These building blocks can solve any dynamic<->generic dispatch problem:
+These building blocks can solve almost any dynamic<->generic data type dispatch
+problem:

 ```rust
 pub trait Dtype: 'static {}